Frederick William Vanderbilt: Early life

 Vanderbilt was born on February 2, 1856, in New Dorp, Staten Island.
 He was the third son of eight children born to William Henry Vanderbilt (1821–1885) and Maria Louisa (née Kissam) Vanderbilt (1821–1896).
 His siblings were Cornelius Vanderbilt II, who married Alice Claypoole Gwynne; Margaret Louisa Vanderbilt, who married Elliott Fitch Shepard; William Kissam Vanderbilt, who married Alva Erskine Smith and Anne Harriman Sands Rutherfurd; Emily Thorn Vanderbilt, who married William Douglas Sloane and Henry White; Florence Adele Vanderbilt, who married Hamilton McKown Twombly; Eliza Osgood Vanderbilt, who married William Seward Webb; and George Washington Vanderbilt II, who married Edith Stuyvesant Dresser.

 He was the grandson of Commodore Cornelius Vanderbilt, who first created the Vanderbilt family's wealth.
 Upon his grandfather's death in 1877, 95% of the $100 million estate was left to his father and his three brothers ($5 million to Cornelius, and $2 million apiece to William, Frederick, and George).

 In 1876, Vanderbilt graduated from Yale University's Sheffield Scientific School to which he later donated $500,000 (equivalent to $ today) in 1902.
 While at Yale, he joined St. Anthony Hall and paid for a new chapter house and domatory.

 Career

 After graduating from Yale, he joined his father at the New York Central Railroad, like his brothers, working in one department after another to gain an understanding of the railroad business.
 After working for many years at the railroad, he devoted his time to travel and yachting.

 Vanderbilt was a director of 22 railroads, including New York Central Railroad, the Pittsburgh and Lake Erie Railroad, and the Chicago and North Western Railroad.

+Yachts

+Vanderbilt was a member of the New York Yacht Club.
+In the course of his life he owned four steam yachts: Vedette, Conqueror, Warrior, and Virginia, which he renamed Vedette after his first yacht.
+In January 1914 Warrior, his largest yacht, ran aground on the Colombian coast while on a Caribbean cruise.
+Mr and Mrs Vanderbilt were rescued, along with their guests: the Duke and Duchess of Manchester and Lord Falconer; and their servants.
+There was no loss of life, and Warrior was eventually salvaged.